Nitin111singh/T-Shirts-VS-Trees/CONTRIBUTING.md

 3. Have fun!
    Feel free to expand on the project, add variations, changes, bug fixes, etc. but most of all have fun!

+#### If you aren't sure how to make a pull request checkout the README.md file for a step by step tutorial :)